-Gilliam received the Doctor of Musical Arts Degree and Master of Music degree from the University of Kansas in 2003.
+North Carolina native Christopher Gilliam received the Doctor of Musical Arts Degree in Voice Performance and Master of Music degree in Choral Conducting from the University of Kansas in 2003.
 At KU, he studied with conducting professors Simon Carrington, Brian Priestman, James Daugherty, and John Paul Johnson, voice professor John Stephens, and guest conductors Hilary Apfelstadt, Robert Sund, Maurice Casey, Jameson Marvin, Carl Høgset, André Thomas, and Rodney Eichenberger.

-He currently serves as Director of Choral Activities at Wake Forest University in Winston-Salem, North Carolina in the fall of 2020.
-Previously, he was Director of Choral Activities at Davidson College in Davidson, NC, where he directs a graded choral program, serves as Artistic Director for both the Choral Arts Society of Davidson and the annual Holiday Gala, and teaches private voice.
+Gilliam accepted the post of Assistant Professor and Director of Choral Activities at Wake Forest University in Winston-Salem, North Carolina in the fall of 2020.
+Previously, he was Director of Choral Activities at Davidson College in Davidson, NC, where he directed a graded choral program, served as Artistic Director for both the Choral Arts Society of Davidson and the annual Holiday Gala, and taught private voice.
 Gilliam also taught at Northwestern State University in Natchitoches, Louisiana, where he served as Associate Professor of Choral Activities and Associate Professor of Voice.
-Additionally, Gilliam is the artistic director and conductor for Lake Norman Choral Artists, a professional choral ensemble based in Winston-Salem, the Director of Music at Trinity Presbyterian Church of Charlotte, NC, and as director of the Winston-Salem Symphony Chorus, he has regularly assumed the podium to conduct choral masterworks with the Symphony.
+Additionally, Gilliam is the artistic director and conductor for Vox Humana, a professional choral ensemble based in Winston-Salem, the Director of Music at Trinity Presbyterian Church of Charlotte, NC, and as director of the Winston-Salem Symphony Chorus, he has regularly assumed the podium to conduct choral masterworks with the Symphony.

 As a choral composer, Gilliam has published music with Alliance Music, Beckenhorst Press, and Lorenz, and is a current ASCAP member.